 Kidney problems are another side effect that one can experience from using Januvia or sitagliptin.
-The symptoms of kidney problems include: confusion, coma, seizures, pressure or pain in the chest, abnormal drowsiness, excessive fatigue, prolonged nausea, swollen feet, ankles, or legs, decreased urine, severe joint pain, unusual shortness of breath, and joint pain, stiffness, or swelling.
+The symptoms of kidney problems include: confusion, coma, seizures, pressure or pain in the chest, abnormal drowsiness, excessive fatigue, prolonged nausea, swollen feet, ankles, or legs, decreased urine, severe joint pain, unusual shortness of breath, and joint pain, stiffness, or swelling and growth of fungus.
 Pancreatitis might also emerge as a side effect when taking Januvia.
 The symptoms of this unwanted effect include the following: swollen abdomen, hiccups, tender abdomen, indigestion, vomiting or nausea, fever, pain in the upper body, unexpected weight loss.

 You might be questioning how these side effects came to be upon using Januvia or sitagliptin.
 Just like any other drug, some individuals can develop areaction right after using Januvia.
 Allergic reactions associated with Januvia happen three months after taking it.
 Symptoms of a mild allergic reaction include itchiness, skin rash, and flushing or that redness and warmth in your skin.
 A more serious reaction rarely happens; however, it is still possible.
 The symptoms of a severe allergic reaction to Januvia include: breathing problems, swollen throat, tongue, or mouth, and swelling under the skin, commonly in the feet, hands, lips, or eyelids.